ccie18643/Linux-OSPF-lab/README.md

 ### Plan of action

-1. Install KVM - Thats already done and really all it takes its to use apt command.
+1. Install KVM - That's already done and really all it takes its to use apt command.
 Multiple guides available on internet on how to do it, i'll skip it here.
 2. Install OVS - Pretty much the same story as KVM.
 The 'fire apt and forget' type of process.
 After installation create switch named 'ovs-br0' that we will use for lab vlans.

 3. Prepare the router template - Regular Ubuntu server will do, nothing special about it.
 Name it 'template-router'.
 Put some management IP from LAN.